Download our summary table to identify which checks are required

 - What safeguards you'd need to put in place

-If you're in a maintained school, your local authority may have its own risk assessment that you must use in this situation, so check with them first before you use ours.
+If you're in a maintained school, your LA may have its own risk assessment that you must use in this situation, so check with them first before you use ours.

 You can use the risk assessment template in situations where: